EVORA-project/evora-ontology/models/docs/DataProvider.md

       or processing data.
 Its value can be negative, with a default set to 0.
     title: weight
     comments:
-    - The lowest weighted Data providers are triggered first, this may be usefull to populate at first entities that are referenced by others (e.g. Version ahead of Rank ahead of Taxon).
+    - The lowest weighted Data providers are triggered first.
+    - This property may be usefull to populate at first entities that are referenced by others (e.g. Version ahead of Rank ahead of Taxon).
     close_mappings:
     - adms:status
     domain_of: